Eisverygoodletter/eisverygoodletter-discord-bot/intercon/README.md

 ```

 # the password encryption standard
-from client - server side, it is encrypted in AES.
+from client - server side, the password is encrypted in AES.
 The encryption key is the current date.
 Example:
 ```javascript
 const password = "cool password" let today = new Date().toLocaleDateString();
 const encPassword = CryptoJS.AES.encrypt(password, today).toString();
 ```
+bcrypt is used on the serverside to hash the passwords before sending them into the database.\
+The hashing salt is in the environmental variables and nobody remembers what it is

 ## list of all POST requests allowed
 - ## /INTERCON/LOGIN